EBC-Annex-79/Data-Driven-Occupant-Modeling/data/sdu-2018-1building-3datatypes/README.md

+# Dataset Description

 A dataset covering occupant counts based on 3D stereo vision camera, damper openness to represent airflow into each room and CO2 concentration measured by in-room sensors

 Time periode 2017-03-21 00:00:00 - 2017-04-05 23:59:00